BjornL1/to_the_list_gd2/README.md

    - On the edit item page, click on the "Delete" button.
 This will prompt the display of a delete item confirmation page.
    - Confirm the deletion by clicking on the appropriate button.
 A message will appear, confirming the deletion.
    - A confirmation page will then be displayed, showing the deleted item's details along with a "Close" button.
-   - Click on the "Close" button to return to the list view.
+   - Click on the "Close" button to return to the list view

 **Change an item to done**